One Housing backs Fuel Poverty Campaign

 06 Nov 2020

-Currently, 6 million people are suffering through fuel poverty in the UK.
+Currently, six million people, living in 2.4 million households, are suffering through fuel poverty in the UK.
 A further 200,000 people could fall into fuel poverty as the economy struggles to recover from the impact of the pandemic, new analysis has suggested.

 At One Housing, we believe in building lasting homes and communities.
 We work hard through our Foundation to make a positive difference to our residents’ lives by promoting aspiration, independence and well-being.